kbrsh/sold/README.md

 A template should be in the file declared in the `template` option of an instance.
 Sold will, by default, search in the `template` directory.

-##### `index.html`
+#### `index.html`

 This file should contain the home page.
 It will be provided with a map called `data` with keys of each section, and values of an array of the posts inside.

-##### `post.html`
+#### `post.html`

 This file should contain the template used for each post.
 All contents of the metadata provided at the top of each post's markdown content is provided in a template here, and the HTML for the post is provided in `content`.
-The HTML code should be accessed with a triple mustache, to be unescaped.
+The HTML code should be unescaped.

 The subdirectory it was in will be provided in `section`, and the file name will be provided in `file`.
 If an `order` option is defined in the metadata, then the posts will be given in ascending order using the value.